- Solved problem 7-2-frame K value 3/3.

 Let us continue with a new column.
 The last column FE, this column is braced Gf=0.3471.
 For point F, we have used m=2 since it is connected to a fixed support, for A side-sway inhibited frame.
 While joint E is fixed at the support with G value=1.

-This frame is a braced frame, using the Nomograph of the braced frame, with Gf and GE values, Ge=1 and Gf=0.3471, as we can see, the marked point, k will be above 0.70.
+This frame is braced, using the Nomograph of the braced frame, with Gf and GE values, Ge=1 and Gf=0.3471, as we can see, the marked point, k will be above 0.70.

 We consider k=0.71.
 While using the French equation k value for column GE, which is braced, K= ((3GA*Gb+1.4(GA+Gb)+0.64))/(3GA*Gb+2(GA+Gb)+1.28), substitute with Ge=1 and Gf=0.3471, as Ga and Gb. k=3(0.3471*1+1.4(0.3471+1)+0.64)/(3(0.3471*1)+2(0.3471+1+1.28)=0.7112.